Vegan Brightening Products for Melanin-Rich Skin

 Vegan products can still contain irritating ingredients like high-concentration acids or essential oils.
 Always patch test new products.
 "Vegan" describes sourcing, not strength or sensitivity.

 UV exposure triggers melanin production, undoing all brightening progress.
-Many vegan sunscreens exist—mineral options with zinc oxide are effective and reef-safe.
-No sunscreen = no results.
+Many vegan sunscreens exist — mineral options with zinc oxide are effective and reef-safe.
+No sunscreen means no lasting results.

 Some ingredients (glycerin, squalane, stearic acid) can be animal or plant-derived.
 Labels should specify "plant-derived" or "vegetable."
-When unclear, contact brands directly—reputable companies will confirm.
+When unclear, contact brands directly.

 Frequently Asked Questions